Death of a family member in Finland

 Estate inventory

 If at the time of death the deceased lived permanently in Finland, following death an estate inventory must be drawn up to establish the assets and debts of the deceased and possible spouse.
-The estate inventory meeting must be held within three months of death, and the estate inventory deed must be sent to the tax office etc. Additional time can be requested for submitting the estate inventory for a valid reason.
-More information from the Finnish Tax Administration.
+The estate inventory meeting must be held within three months of death, and the estate inventory deed must be sent to the Finnish Tax Administration.
+Additional time can be requested for submitting the estate inventory for a valid reason.
+Read more on the Finnish Tax Administration’s website.

 Inheritance tax